Best DIRECTV Internet Bundles

 We keep shouting about DIRECTV’s channel selection, and here’s where we show you why.

-DIRECTV has four different packages to choose from, with channel counts depending on whether you have an satellite or internet plan.
+DIRECTV has four different packages to choose from, with channel counts depending on whether you have a satellite or streaming app plan.
 The cheapest comes with over 75–90 channels.
 That’s not 50 channels of music and 25 channels of content, by the way.
 You’ll get to sink into your armchair and enjoy family faves like HGTV and Nickelodeon.

 DIRECTV ENTERTAINMENT comes with the following popular channels, plus more: